 The City of Carlsbad is working on a number of projects to make it easier to get to the beach and have a better experience when you get there.
 One way we’re doing this is to improve the seven public beach entrances and stairs along Ocean Street from Oak Avenue north.

 What's the Latest?

 Improving these beach entrances to make them more attractive and inviting has taken longer than anticipated and the construction schedule has been updated.
 The Rue Des Chateaux and Beech Avenue entrances were substantially completed and reopened in time for the Memorial Day holiday.
 The Carlsbad Village Drive entrance was substantially completed in time for the Independence Day holiday.

-Rather than start construction on multiple remaining beach entrances during the busiest portion of the summer season, the city will put on hold the improvements at the Grand Avenue, Oak Avenue and Christiansen Way entrances during the summer months, and resume after Labor Day weekend.
-Construction on the Cypress Avenue entrance was substantially completed in early September, and the Oak Avenue entrance was substantially completed in early December.
+Rather than start construction on multiple remaining beach entrances during the busiest portion of the summer season, the city put on hold the improvements at the Grand Avenue, Oak Avenue and Christiansen Way entrances during the summer months, and resumed after the Labor Day weekend.
+The Cypress Avenue entrance was substantially completed in early September, and the Oak Avenue entrance was substantially completed in early December.

 Improvements were substantially completed at the Rue Des Chateaux entrance in mid-May.

-Construction begins at the Cypress Avenue entrance in early August and improvements will be completed in mid-September.
+Construction began at the Grand Avenue entrance in early September and improvements will be completed in late December.

-Construction begins at the Christiansen Way entrances in mid-November and improvements will be completed in late December.
+Construction began at the Christiansen Way entrance in mid-December and improvements will be completed in mid-January.

 Only the entrances under construction will be closed to the public during the project.